Patio Pavers on Concrete: Ideas and 7 Checks

 If the concrete is cracked because of settlement or soil movement, see our foundation settlement repair guide before covering the slab.

-Finally, make sure the edges can be restrained.
-Without edge restraint, pavers can spread, shift, or loosen over time, especially near lawns, garden beds, open edges, steps, and driveways.
-The Concrete Masonry & Hardscapes Association explains why edge restraints for interlocking concrete pavements are essential for keeping pavers locked in place.
+Open edges need restraint.
+Without it, pavers can spread and loosen over time.
+The CMHA explains why edge restraints for interlocking concrete pavements are essential for keeping pavers locked in place.

 Best Methods for Installing Patio Pavers Over Concrete